Personal Injury

 • Minors cannot represent themselves in legal claims and require a parent or guardian to act as their representative.

-• Courts often provide extra scrutiny to settlements involving minors to prevent unfair agreements.
+• Courts often provide extra scrutiny to settlements involving minors to prevent unfair agreements, and most settlements involving minors require court approval.

 • Some states apply different liability standards when children are involved in accidents, particularly in cases of comparative negligence.